kostis-christodoulou/data-analytics/README.md

 # Data Analytics for Managers

-All course files (data, code, etc.) used in EMBA Data Analytics, Feb-Apr 2024
+All course files (data, code, etc.) used in Data Analytics, 2024-2025